-August 28, 2016 \$ (in thousands August 30, 2015 \$ of dollars) Revolving term Ioan (Credit Facility 1) (a) Revolving term Ioan (Credit Facility 2) (a) 3,515 7,863 14,104 9,724 Current portion of long-term debt Bank indebtedness 11,378 (2,000) (1,779) 23,828 (2,000) (6,681) 7,599 15,147 a) On July 6, 2015, the Company entered into a credit agreement (New Credit Agreement) with a Schedule 1 Canadian chartered bank (the Lender) to refinance its previous credit facility (see note 11(b)).
-The New Credit Agreement provides for a three-year facility for a maximum principal amount of \$30,000,000 consisting of a \$20,000,000 revolving term credit facility (Credit Facility 1), and a \$10,000,000 revolving term loan (Credit Facility 2).
-The Company and the Lender have also entered into a purchase card agreement providing credit of up to an additional \$5,000,000.
-The previous term debt, consisting of a term loan and three development loans, was repaid in fiscal 2015 by a full draw down of Credit Facility 2 and a partial draw down of Credit Facility 1.
+August 27, 2017 \$ (in thousands August 28, 2016 \$ of dollars) Revolving term loan (Credit Facility 1) (a) Revolving term loan (Credit Facility 2) (a) 11,813 5,968 3,515 7,863 Current portion of long-term debt Bank indebtedness 17,781 (15,838) (1,943) 11,378 (2,000) (1,779) 7,599 a) The Company has a credit agreement (Credit Agreement) with a Schedule 1 Canadian chartered bank (the Lender).
+The Credit Agreement provides for a three-year facility for a maximum principal amount of \$30,000,000 consisting of a \$20,000,000 revolving term credit facility (Credit Facility 1), and a \$10,000,000 revolving term loan (Credit Facility 2).
+The Company and the Lender also has a purchase card agreement providing credit of up to an additional \$5,000,000.

 Credit Facility 1 is for general corporate and operating purposes, including capital spending on new and renovated restaurants, bearing interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%, principal repaid in one bullet repayment on July 6, 2018.
 A standby fee of 0.65% is charged on the undrawn balance of Credit Facility 1.
-Provided the Company is in compliance with the New Credit Agreement, the principal amount of Credit Facility 1 can be repaid and reborrowed at any time during the term of the New Credit Agreement.
+Provided the Company is in compliance with the Credit Agreement, the principal amount of Credit Facility 1 can be repaid and reborrowed at any time during the term of the Credit Agreement.
 Credit Facility 2 bears interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%.
 The initial advance on Credit Facility 2 is repayable in quarterly instalments of \$500,000, with the remaining outstanding principal balance due on July 6, 2018.

-Subsequent advances on Credit Facility 2 may be requested (subject to availability and Lender approval), in minimum multiples of \$1,000,000, annually on the anniversary of the closing date of the New Credit Agreement (July 6), to finance capital spending on new and renovated restaurants.
+Subsequent advances on Credit Facility 2 may be requested (subject to availability and Lender approval), in minimum multiples of \$1,000,000, annually on the anniversary of the closing date of the Credit Agreement (July 6), to finance capital spending on new and renovated restaurants.
 Each subsequent advance will be repayable in equal quarterly instalments based on a five-year amortization, with the remaining outstanding principal balance due on July 6, 2018.
 During fiscal 2016, the Lender approved the Company's request for an advance of \$2,000,000 on Credit Facility 2.
 The Company has not yet drawn on this advance.

-The undrawn balance of Credit Facility 1 as at August 28, 2016 is \$16,221,000.
+The undrawn balance of Credit Facility 1 as at August 27, 2017 is \$8,057,000.

-The New Credit Agreement is secured by substantially all of the assets of the Company and most of its subsidiaries, which are also guarantors.
-The Partnership and the Fund have not guaranteed the New Credit Agreement.
+The Credit Agreement is secured by substantially all of the assets of the Company and most of its subsidiaries, which are also guarantors.
+The Partnership and the Fund have not guaranteed the Credit Agreement.

-The New Credit Agreement contains certain financial and non-financial covenants that the Company is in compliance with as at August 28, 2016.
+The Credit Agreement contains certain financial and non-financial covenants that the Company is in compliance with as at August 27, 2017.